PETER KOZMA artistic director /stage director / conductor

-PETER KOZMA, Hungarian stage director's work has been hailed “free-spirited and inventive, showing an excellent grasp of the drama and the space."
+PETER KOZMA is a Hungarian conductor and stage director whose work has been hailed “free-spirited and inventive, showing an excellent grasp of the drama and the space."
 He has studied flute, voice, conducting, and directing, which allows him to bring a wide range of experience and broad musical perspective into his innovative and energetic productions.

-Mr. Kozma’s directorial credits include Idomeneo, Don Giovanni, Rinaldo, The Fairy Queen, Agrippina, and L’incoronazione di Poppea for Opera NEO, The Merry Widow for the Szeged Open-Air Festival in Hungary, Don Giovanni for Sarasota Opera, Le nozze di Figaro and Eugene Onegin for Opera San José, Rossini's Il Signor Bruschino and the American premier of Mercadante’s Orazi e Curiazi for Minnesota Opera, as well as L’Orfeo for the Budapest Chamber Opera.
+Mr. Kozma’s directorial credits include Serse, Le nozze di Figaro, Eugene Onegin, Idomeneo, Don Giovanni, Rinaldo, Agrippina, and L’incoronazione di Poppea for Opera NEO, The Merry Widow for the Szeged Open-Air Festival in Hungary, Don Giovanni for Sarasota Opera, Le nozze di Figaro and Eugene Onegin for Opera San José, Rossini's Il Signor Bruschino and the American premier of Mercadante’s Orazi e Curiazi for Minnesota Opera, as well as L’Orfeo for the Budapest Chamber Opera.
 He also directed the American premier of Handel’s Faramondo and productions of L’elisir d’amore, La Calisto, The Magic Flute, and Le nozze di Figaro for The Ohio State University Opera Theater where he served as director of the OSU Opera Theater program.
 Mr. Kozma is the artistic director of Opera NEO in San Diego, California.